Transfer as the key to future viability

 Exchange, insights and new alliances

-The meeting was organized by the Project Management Jülich (PtJ) and the Federal Ministry of Research, Technology and Space (BMFTR).
+The meeting was organized by Project Management Jülich (PtJ) and the Federal Ministry of Research, Technology and Space (BMFTR).
 The focus was on the central question:

 How do we scale up the transfer from research to application by a factor of 10?